kowalczyk-krzysztof/kowalczyk-krzysztof/README.md

 Hi there :wave:

-My name is Krzysztof and I'm a full stack developer.
-When I code, my goal is to create useful and high quality products other people can enjoy.
-I spend a lot of time on the internet and because of that I know what people want to see.
+My name is Krzysztof and I'm a software engineer.
+When I work, my goal is to create useful and high quality products people can enjoy.
 Finding the right balance between user experience and efficiency is a challenge, but I believe I have what it takes to achieve it.

 **Give me a problem and I will find a solution.**

 Fluent in English and Polish.
 Advanced in Japanese (N2 level).

-Open to learn and use new technologies and frameworks.

 **My skills:**